-Located just across Plaza Obispo from the towering cathedral, classy restaurant L’experience offers visitors an experience unlike any other.
+Located just across Plaza Obispo from the towering cathedral, classy restaurant L’experience (Plaza Obispo, 4) offers visitors an experience unlike any other.
 Their passionate team constantly seeks out the new, the modern, and the pleasantly surprising when it comes to food.
-Many of their recipes have roots in traditional Andalusian dishes, but have been reinvented in completely unique ways (we can’t get enough of the spinach and pine nut croquettes!).
-Its ideal location also makes it where to eat near the cathedral in Malaga with that special someone.
-The views can’t get more romantic than this!
+Many of their recipes have roots in traditional Andalusian dishes, but have been reinvented in completely unique ways (you won’t be able to get enough of the spinach and pine nut croquettes!).
+Its ideal location also makes it where to eat near the cathedral in Malaga with that special someone—the views can’t get more romantic than this!

-A fixture on the modern tapas scene in Malaga, Uvedoble Taberna is where to eat near the cathedral in Malaga if you’re looking for something new and different.
+A fixture on the modern tapas scene in Malaga, Uvedoble Taberna (Calle Císter, 15) is where to eat near the cathedral in Malaga if you’re looking for something new and different.
 Part rustic tavern and part gastrobar, this place beautifully marries tradition with innovation.
-The place is so popular that a few years ago, they had to move out of their original cozy space and into a minimalist, modern locale that fits nearly three times as many customers.
-However, it’s still packed with locals more often than not as a testament to its greatness.
-Try the award-winning ensaladilla rusa with shrimp or a refreshing tapa of red tuna tataki with creamy porra antequerana.
+The place is so popular that a few years ago, they had to move out of their original cozy space and into a minimalist, modern locale that fits nearly three times as many customers, but it’s still packed with locals more often than not as a testament to its greatness.
+Try the award-winning ensaladilla rusa with shrimp, or a refreshing tapa of red tuna tataki with creamy porra antequerana.

-40 years ago, Francisco Ramírez opened the original El Refectorium restaurant in the Malagueta neighborhood to overwhelming success.
-His son, Sergio, has continued the tradition with this sister bar near the cathedral.
-El Refectorium Catedral maintains the integrity of traditional Spanish and malagueño cooking in a laid-back, contemporary setting.
+40 years ago, Francisco Ramírez opened the original El Refectorium restaurant in the Malagueta neighborhood to overwhelming success, and his son, Sergio, has continued the tradition with this sister bar near the cathedral.
+El Refectorium Catedral (Calle Postigo De Los Abades, 4) maintains the integrity of traditional Spanish and malagueño cooking in a laid-back, contemporary setting.
 Sergio himself hand-picks the freshest ingredients on offer, including the best seafood from Malaga and nearby coastal cities.
 From exquisite seafood to refreshing ajo blanco soup and so much more, this is where to eat near the cathedral in Malaga for a truly local, traditional experience.

-One of Malaga’s most storied and legendary restaurants is less than a five-minute walk from the cathedral!
-Mesón Mariano is home to traditional Malaga home cooking at its finest.
-From mouthwatering artichokes to exquisitely fresh bacalao (salt cod), everything you eat here is guaranteed to be fresh and bursting with flavor.
-In fact, owner Mariano himself brings ingredients fresh from the market every single day!
+One of Malaga’s most storied and legendary restaurants is less than a five-minute walk from the cathedral.
+Mesón Mariano (Calle Granados, 2) is home to traditional Malaga home cooking at its finest, from mouthwatering artichokes to exquisitely fresh bacalao (salt cod).
+Everything you eat here is guaranteed to be fresh and bursting with flavor—in fact, owner Mariano himself brings ingredients fresh from the market every single day!
 This commitment to quality and the family-style atmosphere will make you feel at home right away.
-You won’t want to miss this true gem!